Tuesday, June 27, 2023

 This 'dark, nihilist, remorseless' attitude, or rather, this 'Hardcore' attitude, fundamentally transformed the emerging scene and continues to shape it to this day.

-Because After the initial wave of Gabberhouse tracks, we started to see the emergence of darker and more somber Hardcore tracks (beyond PCP and its associated labels).
+Because after the initial wave of Gabberhouse tracks, we started to see the emergence of darker and more somber Hardcore tracks (beyond PCP and its associated labels).
 Hardcore and Gabber, as a whole, took a darker turn.

 While some parts of the scene in the mid-90s veered toward what some might call 'commercial radio bullshit,' with its overly happy and cheesy sounds, twisted and disturbing genres like Speedcore, Acidcore, Industrial Hardcore, Doomcore, or even Breakcore emerged.
 In my opinion, these genres were spawned from the seed planted by Mescalinum United's track, albeit with many steps in between.
 Yet, they are still connected to this very root.